adonisja/tyche-finance/README.md

 5. Open a Pull Request
 ---
 ## 📄 License
-MIT License - see LICENSE file for details
+This project is licensed for personal, educational, and non-commercial use only.
+See LICENSE file for details and commercial licensing inquiries.
 ---
 **Built with ❤️ for better financial health**
 # Tyche Finance